Are you afraid to fail?

 - Self-sabotage: Do you procrastinate on some projects or don’t follow through on your goals?

-- Self-doubt: Do you doubt your own abilities all of the time and don’t try new things?
+- Self-doubt: Do you doubt your own abilities all the time and don’t try new things?

 - Self-esteem: Do you talk yourself out of things by saying “I’m not good enough”?

-- Self-awareness: Are you a perfectionist who only does things you know you will succeed at doing?
+- Self-awareness: Are you a perfectionist, only doing things you will be successful at?